 How Does an Internal Auditor Role Help Progress in Finance?

-An Internal Auditor role at the beginning of a career can help tremendously in terms of progression in finance.
-To begin with, an Internal Auditor would obtain a much wider company exposure than a normal Accountant would, by the very nature of its role.
-An Internal Auditor is expected to perform audits across a large spectrum of processes, not necessarily finance-related, although clearly financial statements will form part of it.
-The experience is invaluable in understanding the fundamentals of risk assessment and to develop a “risk management” mentality that usually an Accountant develops whilst in their first role as Financial Controller.
+An internal auditor role at the beginning of a career can help progression in finance.
+To begin with, an internal auditor would get much wider company exposure than a typical accountant because of the very nature of their role.
+The internal auditor conducts audits on various processes, not just finance-related ones.
+Yet, financial statements will still be included.
+Gaining this experience helps in understanding risk assessment and developing a “risk management” mindset.
+Accountants often do this as their first role as financial controllers.

-The career path of an Internal Auditor can vary depending on the preference of the individual: the most common route would be to follow the “path” of Internal Auditor and become Head of Internal Audit and potentially Head of the Audit Committee.
-An Internal Auditor can also “switch” and become part of a team of External Auditors although such a path would require an ACA qualification, which is normally the preferred one by the Big 4.
+The career path of an internal auditor can differ based on personal preference.
+The most common route is to become Head of Internal Audit and potentially Head of the Audit Committee.
+An internal auditor can also “switch” and become part of a team of external auditors.
+Yet, such a path would require an ACA qualification, which is usually the preferred one by the Big 4.

 Photo by Brendan Church on Unsplash